alanzplus/EOPL/README.md

 The code is implemented using [DrRacket](https://download.racket-lang.org/) with eopl packages.
 [Reference](https://docs.racket-lang.org/eopl/index.html?q=sllgen#%28part._top%29)

 Each implementation is associated with a test using Racket Unit Testing Framework.

-## Parser
+## Interpreter

-The `parser` folder constains the __scanner and parser__ specification of languages used in the book.
+Folder `interpreter` contains the minial template spec and implementation for different interpter.

-There also a `xxx-read-print-ast.rkt` for each language specification.
+`xx-sepc-repl.rkt` contains the AST REPL for each specification.

-Example of running `racket -t let-read-print-ask.rkt`
+Example of running `racket -r A-spec-repl.rkt`

 ```bash
 ƛ if let x = 5 in -(x,3) then zero?(0) else -(3,4)